thisispete/carole/docs/README.md

 - Start with [Requirements](requirements.md) for complete feature scope
 - Review [Project Plan](project-plan.md) for current phase and roadmap
-- Check [Decisions Summary](decisions-summary.md) for architectural choices
+- Check [Decisions Summary](decisions-summary.md) for recent improvements and architectural choices

 ### **For Implementation:**